gtiosclub/gtios.club/tutorials/table-view/part5.md

 ---
+layout: tutorial_pages
+part: 5
-title: Part 5 - Subclassing UITableViewCell
+title: Subclassing UITableViewCell
-permalink: table-view-part5.html
+permalink: /table-view-part-5/
-sidebar: tutorials
 ---

 You may have noticed before, but the original class declaration of our `ViewController` was: